Twenty-four priestly gifts

-The twenty-four kohanic gifts are a description in the Gemara tradition of offerings given to the Jewish priests.
-The adjective "kohanic" means "of a kohen", relating to a Jewish priest.
+In Judaism, the twenty-four priestly gifts are an enumeration of the various gifts which halakha requires to be given to Jewish priests (kohanim).

-The Kohanim were compensated for their service in the Temple in Jerusalem – and to the nation – through twenty-four "priestly gifts."
+These gifts were considered compensation for their service in the Temple in Jerusalem.
 The majority of these gifts were food items.
 Of these twenty-four gifts, ten gifts were given to the priests in the Temple, four were to be consumed by the priests in Jerusalem, and ten were to be given to the priests outside the land of Israel.

-The gifts are not given today, because there is no Holy Temple in Jerusalem.
+Most of the gifts are not given today, because there is no Temple.
 For example, most practicing Jews today do not give first-born of their animals to modern Kohanim.
 Other practices may be followed, such as selling the mother animal to a non-Jew before it gives birth to the firstborn, and then buying back both the mother and the firstborn.

 Gifts

 According to the Tosefta, ten 'gifts' which were to be given to the Kohanim within the Temple area were portions of: